Serenade of the Seas in Alaska

 Royal Caribbean deploys both large and small cruise ships to Alaska, each with their own benefits and drawbacks.
 Larger ships will offer more onboard activities and venues, whereas smaller ships are able to fit into more destinations along Alaska’s inside passage.
 Taking a look at what you hope to see and experience while on an Alaska cruise is an important first step before booking a particular ship.

 Are you traveling with kids and looking for the most onboard activities?
-If so, selecting a larger ship like Quantum of the Seas or Ovation of the Seas may be the best option.
+If so, selecting a larger ship like Ovation of the Seas or Anthem of the Seas may be the best option.
 These Quantum Class ships feature the Seaplex, an indoor sports court that offers activities like bumper cars, soccer, pickleball, and more.
 They also have an indoor pool as well as more bars, dining options, and entertainment venues onboard.

 Ships like Serenade of the Seas and Radiance of the Seas may be smaller, but don’t let that deter you from choosing one of these ships.
 Many passengers find that cruising to Alaska on a smaller ship comes with its own set of benefits.
 Smaller ships are able to fit into more ports, meaning that they can visit destinations like Hubbard Glacier and Tracy Arm Fjord.
 And like Royal Caribbean’s larger ships, these smaller ships also offer fantastic viewing opportunities with floor-to-ceiling windows and plenty of outdoor deck space.

-Consider a balcony cabin
+Booking a balcony cabin is worth it

 Looking out from balcony